 Your council tax

-The PCC's budget and precept proposals were scrutinised by the police and crime panel at a public hearing on February 5 2016.
+The PCC's budget and precept proposals were scrutinised by the police and crime panel at a public hearing on February 8 2019.
 The panel, a committee of local authority councillors and independent members, endorsed the PCC's proposals without further recommendation.
-The PCC also sought the chief constable’s professional opinion prior to reaching his decision.
+The PCC also sought the chief constable’s professional opinion prior to reaching her decision.